Rainforest Concern's programmes focus on vital areas where a relatively small amount of research and conservation can make huge changes.

 Who we are

-Rainforest Concern was established in 1993 to protect threatened natural habitats and the biodiversity they contain, together with the indigenous people who depend on them for survival.
+Rainforest Concern was established as a UK registered charity in 1993 to protect threatened natural habitats and the biodiversity they contain, together with the indigenous people who depend on them for survival.
 In 25 years we have helped to protect 2.2 million hectares of threatened forests.

 In partnership with Royal Botanic Gardens Edinburgh